<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 WPAFB Off-Base Housing

 The Wright-Patt area is known to be military friendly, and many communities are within an easy drive of the base.
-Popular nearby areas include Beavercreek, Bellbrook, Centerville, Fairborn, Huber Heights, Kettering, Oakwood, and Xenia.
+Popular nearby towns include Beavercreek, Bellbrook, Centerville, Fairborn, Huber Heights, Kettering, Oakwood, and Xenia.

 You’ll find the cost of living to be reasonable in the Dayton area.
 Whether renting or buying, you should be able to find a home for your military family with a reasonable amount of square footage for a good price.